JanHerca/urantiapedia/output/wikijs/en/article/Derek_Samaras/Akhenaten.md

 It turned out that Akhenaton needed all the advising he could get from his mother because his ambition was not equaled by his sagaciousness.
 His new religion deemed too much, too quickly for the majority of citizens.
 It was difficult for them to leave the old ways that were so steeped in ritual, superstition, and nature worship.

 > The weakness of Ikhnaton’s doctrine lay in the fact that he proposed such an advanced religion that only the educated Egyptians could fully comprehend his teachings.
-The rank and file of the agricultural laborers never really grasped his gospel and were, therefore, ready to return with the priests to the old- time worship of Isis and her consort Osiris, who was supposed to have been miraculously resurrected from a cruel death at the hands of Set, the god of darkness and evil. [[UB 95:5.12](/en/The_Urantia_Book/95#p5_12)]
+The rank and file of the agricultural laborers never really grasped his gospel and were, therefore, ready to return with the priests to the old- time worship of Isis and her consort Osiris, who was supposed to have been miraculously resurrected from a cruel death at the hands of Set, the god of darkness and evil. <a id="a74_483"></a>[[UB 95:5.12](/en/The_Urantia_Book/95#p5_12)]

 Even though the ideal of monotheism experienced a decline with the passing of Akhenaten’s reign, the idea of one God persisted in the thinking of many people.
 Akhenaten’s son in law, Tutankhamen decided to join the priests of the old religious ways.
 In ironic fashion he took a page from his father’s book and changed his name and moved the capital back to Thebes.
 Unfortunately much of the art and literature at Amarna was destroyed and all associations with Akhenaten were severed.